webermg/Weather-Dashboard/README.md

 revise cards -done
 format card info to fit
 border off daily section
-disable form submittal when requests are outstanding get uv index background working add loading indicator while calls are running -done format for mobile add a data-city attribute to history buttons
+disable form submittal when requests are outstanding - deferred get uv index background working add loading indicator while calls are running -done format for mobile add a data-city attribute to history buttons allow for city, country or city,state,country

 searching for a city that does not exist returns 404